-Cardiac MRI creates images of your heart as it's beating, producing both still and moving pictures of your heart and major blood vessels.
-Doctors use cardiac MRI to look at the heart’s structure as well as function, and then decide how to treat people who have heart problems.
+Cardiac MRI creates images of the heart as it's beating, producing both still and moving pictures of the heart and major blood vessels.

 Cardiac MRI is a common test.
 It's used to diagnose and evaluate a number of diseases and conditions, including:

-- Pericarditis (a condition in which the membrane, or sac, around your heart is inflamed)
+Pericarditis (a condition in which the membrane, or sac, around the heart is inflamed)

 MRI Stress Test

-A stress test can detect the following problems, which may suggest that your heart isn't getting enough blood during exercise.
+A stress test can detect the following problems:

 A stress test also may be used to assess other problems, such as heart valve disease or heart failure.